D4wnstar/aetherwisp/Statistical mechanics/Mathematics/Equipartition theorem.md

 which completes our proof.
 ### Specific forms
 #### Harmonic oscillators
-For the specific case of a [[Oscillatore armonico|harmonic oscillator]], the equipartition theorem becomes
+For the specific case of a [[Harmonic oscillator|harmonic oscillator]], the equipartition theorem becomes
 $$\langle H \rangle =\frac{f}{2}k_{B}T$$ where $f$ is the number of oscillators.
 Each harmonic term contributes $\frac{k_{B}T}{2}$ to the total.
 #### Ideal gas